sensu/sensu-docs/content/sensu-go/5.2/reference/checks.md

 |max_output_size  | |
 -------------|-------
-description  | Maximum output size, in bytes, that stored check outputs will have.
-When set to a non-zero value, check output will be truncated before being stored to etcd, if the output size is larger than this value.
-Filters, handlers, and mutators will still get access to the full check output. required     | false type         | Integer example      | {{< highlight shell >}}"max_output_size": 1024{{< /highlight >}}
+description  | Maximum size, in bytes, of stored check outputs.
+When this attribute is set to a non-zero value, the Sensu backend truncates check outputs larger than this value before storing to etcd. `max_output_size` does not affect data sent to Sensu filters, mutators, and handlers. required     | false type         | Integer example      | {{< highlight shell >}}"max_output_size": 1024{{< /highlight >}}

 |discard_output  | |
 -------------|------
-description  | Discard check output after extracting metrics on the agent.
-No check output will be sent to the backend. required     | false type         | Boolean example      | {{< highlight shell >}}"discard_output": true{{< /highlight >}}
+description  | Discard check output after extracting metrics.
+No check output will be sent to the Sensu backend. required     | false type         | Boolean example      | {{< highlight shell >}}"discard_output": true{{< /highlight >}}